-Hofstra Law’s clinical program began more than 30 years ago in a second-floor walk-up above a fish store in the center of Hempstead.
+Hofstra Law’s Clinical Program began more than 30 years ago in a second-floor walk-up above a fish store in the center of Hempstead.
 Hofstra Law was a pioneer in fully integrating clinical education into a law school curriculum, and by the late 1970s, it had one of the largest clinical programs in the nation.
-Hofstra Law hosts seven clinics that offer students the chance to practice law with real clients and serve the community that surrounds them.
+Hofstra Law hosts 11 clinics and clinic practicums that offer students the chance to practice law with real clients and serve the community that surrounds them.

 Student Organizations Lounge

-The lounge is designed to be a welcoming meeting space for the more than 30 student organizations and journals.
-It is set up with comfortable seating, phones, copier/printer, sink, cabinets, refrigerator and an adjoining conference room.
+The lounge is designed to be a welcoming meeting space for the more than 40 student organizations and journals.
+It is set up with comfortable seating, copier/printer, sink, cabinets, refrigerator and an adjoining conference room.
 The lounge also has a storage room for the various journals and organizations.

 Student Office Space (Rooms 021 And 022)